Share engaging short videos with your course home feed.

 Uvii's Video option can dynamically explain concepts, share quick explainer videos and more with a simple point and shoot functionality directly in the mobile app.
 These videos can be:

-Video resources: Youtube, Vimeo, class recordings and other platforms are great resources for students to learn from.
+Video resources: Youtube, Vimeo, course recordings and other platforms are great resources for students to learn from.
 Uploading videos or short sections of longer lectures is a perfect way to directly and quickly support student learning.
 With Uvii's caption feature you can explain exactly what this video is for.

-Post-class: Videos are great resources.
+Post-course: Videos are great resources.
 These videos don't have to just be videos of your notes, but they can be any recorded content.

 Follow the steps below to create and share a video to your Uvii course:

-Video: Create and post a video
+Video: Create and Post a Video

 Open the Uvii app and click “+ Create” button located in the middle of the menu at the bottom of your screen.
 Click the “video” button that pops up.

-Once on the video option you'll be met with a screen below.
+Once on the video option, you'll be met with a screen below.
 Click the red record button to record yourself or flip the camera to record a surrounding area and talk in the background

 After you finish your video, you can listen to it and rerecord by clicking the “x” in the top left or post it click the “>” in the top right.